ryleyherrington/DiningModeTest/explanation.md

-the rabbit hole with not enough time.
+# OpenTable Test
+This ws a little bit rough for me since I was out of town until Sunday afternoon and then I flew to Seattle Monday morning and then back tonight.
+But that gave me a few hours on a plane and a late night, but hopefully it does what was asked.

+## Explanation
+So it's fairly self explanatory when you see the project.
+I made some choices that were hard to overcome since I was on such a little time crunch.
+This is also my 3rd take home test in 7 days.
+So things are becoming a little hazy since I have a full time job still.

+On the other hand, I wasn't able to explain this in person so here we go.
+I've never tackled this sort of bottom banner type of thing before.
+I looked up different types of methods to do it; method swizzling so I could overload like a `UIViewController` instance to always have those delegate methods, subclassing could've been okay, but I went with just creating a banner and adding transitions because it made sense on a small project.
+Subclassing would've been easier in the end but I was too far down the rabbit hole with not enough time.
 So I looked up some examples of this and modified the idea to this one.
 Just using a transitioning delegate to present and dismiss it was the idea here.

 Emoji's were used as button icons because I didn't have the time to go and download glyphicons or anything since a good portion of this was done on a plane with no wifi.
 But I think it worked out just fine.